 There are so many interesting courses to take and things to do here that you might worry you won’t have time to study, say, both the Japanese language and Japanese history or culture.
 But worry not!
 The curriculum for Japan Studies has been designed with exchange students in mind, with almost all our courses scheduled to avoid overlapping with AIU’s course offerings on the Japanese language.
 In short, AIU’s Japan Studies might well be the perfect program… for you!

 Listed below are some examples of the Japan Studies Program courses available at AIU.
 See our latest brochure for a full overview.
-List of all available courses in Japan Studies and their schedule can be found below under Reference
+List of all available courses in Japan Studies and the schedule can be found below under Reference.

 If you feel like “ancient history” has no relevance to our lives today…think again!